-Community Forest projects entail the acquisition of forest lands or change in forest management practices to preserve stands or emphasize a longer harvest interval.
+Community Forest projects rely on the acquisition of forest lands (or change in forest management practices) to preserve stands or emphasize a longer harvest interval.
 Preserving or maintaining forests with stand ages more than 40 years can increase dry-season low flows.

-To meet the consumptive use offset for the entire WRIA, Community Forest of about 5,500 to 8,700 acres would need to be acquired or managed to emphasize a longer harvest interval.
-Since there are other projects that will provide water offsets, that area of community forest is not required for the plan.
 Table 14 presents the acreage of potential community forest projects identified by sponsors by subbasin, as well as a target acreage in each subbasin that will provide water offsets to help meet the Watershed Plan goal of offsetting future consumptive use within each subbasin.
+The projects listed in the table are current opportunities, but new projects may arise in the future that provide benefit for streamflow.
+Each project will need to be evaluated for its potential offset based on location as well as historical and planned forestry practices.

 The total target acreage is 1,723 acres, which will provide an estimated 241 acre-feet of water offset.
 More detailed descriptions of the projects are available in Appendix I. The projects identified by sponsors need further confirmation to determine whether the projects would meet the criteria of having forest stands greater than 40 years old and subject to harvest.

-Table 14.
+Table 15.
 Package of Community Forest Type Projects in WRIA 15